dotlang/language/README.md

 ###Anonymous classes `->`

 You can define anonymous classes which can act like a function pointer.
-Each anonymous class must have a parent interface specifying one or more functions without any field.
+Each anonymous class must have a parent interface specifying one or more empty functions.
 If the interface has only one method, the definition can be in short form and it is basically a function pointer.
 There is a general purpose template class `fn` which is used by compiler to set type of anon-class literals if type is to be inferred.
+Note that when writing anon-class, we are creating a new class and instantiate it at the same time.
+We just mention interface/type name so the structure of the newly created class is specified.

 ```
 //short form, when interface has only one method